jeromerg/NCase/src/NDocUtil.Doc/Readme.md

 You declare snippets in unit tests.
 After that, you can automatically:

-- Inject them into the related markdown document, and keep it up-to-date
+- Inject them into the related markdown documentation, and keep them up-to-date
 - Export the snippets as row file, colored html fragment, colored image, pixel-image  (PNG, BMP...) and lossless image (EMF/WMF).

 Have you ever made a powerpoint presentation containing code snippets?
 The maintenance of code snippets is a nightmare!
-With *NDocUtil*, it is a dream :-) The code snippets are refreshed automatically at each build!
+With *NDocUtil*, the code snippets are refreshed automatically every build!

 *NDocUtil* was primarly developed to write the documentation for the [NCase] project.

 Let's see how it works...